OUT-OF-GAMUT COLORS (Or Colors That Don't Come Through Well in Photography)

 MORE ON THE GREATEST LIVING WESTERN LANDSCAPE PAINTERS*

-*For many, many more of the favorite representational painters, follow me on Pinterest.
+*For many, many more of my favorite representational painters, follow me on Pinterest.

 I apologize for taking so long to post another article.
 Amazing how life can get away from you.